ShahzebFarruk/Splunk_Material/Statistical Processing Labs.md

  index=security sourcetype=linux_secure vendor_action!="session opened"
 | chart count over vendor_action by src_ip
  ```
-Suggesation: split events by 1st field i.r vendor_action.
+Suggesation: split events by 1st field i.e vendor_action.
 Then the count for failed and accepted will be shown.
 Then the multivalue split comes into picture and add by src_ip.
 The Chart virtualizaition will be further split by src_ips.

 ![image](https://github.com/ShahzebFarruk/Splunk_Material/blob/main/Statistical%20Labs/table3.png)